-The above results assume a mass estimated from the baseline $\YX$--$M_{500}$ relation, derived by \citet{arn10} from an external dataset of 20 relaxed clusters (Eq~\ref{eq:yx_m}).
-How does this relation compare to the individual hydrostatic X-ray masses of the \planck\ cosmological cluster sample?
-While spatially-resolved temperature profiles are available for 58 of the 71 clusters with \xmm\ observations, we must be careful in interpretation of these data.
+Thus, while spatially-resolved temperature profiles are available for 58 of the 71 clusters with \xmm\ observations, we must be careful in interpretation of these data.
 The \citeauthor{arn10} relation was derived from a carefully chosen data set consisting of relaxed, cool-core objects having well-constrained temperature profiles out to around $\Rv$, i.e., the type of object for which it makes sense to undertake a hydrostatic mass analysis.
 Many clusters of the \planck\ sample are merging systems for which such an analysis would give results that are difficult to interpret.
 In addition, few of the \planck\ sample have spatially-resolved temperature profiles out to $\Rv$.
 However, as given in Table~\ref{tab:ym}, the best-fit $\YX$--$\Mvh$ relation for the 10 cool-core clusters that are detected to $\Rv$ agrees with Eq.~\ref{eq:y_m} within $1\,\sigma$.
-Moreover, the relation for the 58 \planck\ clusters with HE mass estimates, regardless of dynamical state, also agrees within $1\,\sigma$ (albeit with greatly increased scatter).
+Moreover, the relation for the 58 \planck\ clusters with HE mass estimates, derived regardless of dynamical state and radial detection extent, also agrees within $1\,\sigma$ (albeit with greatly increased scatter).
 We are thus confident that the masses estimated from an externally-calibrated $\YX$--$\Mvh$ relation are applicable to the present data set.